shivanidoshi26/Interactive-Lab-Hub/Final Project/README.md

 ## Description

 Flappy Bird is a mobile game developed by Vietnamese video game artist and programmer Dong Nguyen, under his game development company dotGears.
 The game is fairly simple and merely requires the player to control a bird on the screen.
 The goal of the game is to navigate the bird through a sort of obstacle course of green pipes.
 You have to try and get as far as you possibly can without hitting the green pipes or going out of the bounds of the screen (i.e. going too high or too low).
+Your score indicates how many pipes you were able to successfully pass through.

 While this game sounds simple, it was always very tricky to get a high score and perform well - people have spent hours practicing and trying to get the motions correct.
 The game was discontinued due to the violent reactions people had when they lost.
 It was such an addicting game and it really pushed people to perform (or try to perform) well.
 The game is still available on some websites and some off-brand mobile apps.